joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/11/18/technology/meta-google-antitrust-tech.html

 **Congress Approves Bill to Release Epstein Files**\
-`All but one member of the House voted to pass a bill on Tuesday that demanded the Justice Department to release the Epstein files.`\
+`Congress approved a bill demanding the Justice Department to release all of the Epstein files.
+President Trump, who was once friends with Epstein, initially opposed the vote, but caved to pressure and said he would sign the bill.`\
 https://nytimes.com/video/us/politics/100000010531913/house-passes-bill-release-epstein-files.html

 **Federal Judge Orders Some Texas Schools to Remove Ten Commandment Posters**\